 Top this pie with homemade whipped cream (you can buy the frozen whipped topping if you need to save time) to take this over the top.
 If you’re feeling sassy, add some super fancy chocolate curls and a sprinkling of cinnamon to the top.
 I used dark chocolate for the curls to give a balance to the sweet chocolate in the pie.
 I learned in my Flavor Bible I got for Christmas last year how you can use one chocolate to mellow out the flavor or another chocolate – and it works beautifully.
 Your pie will definitely be looking it’s best with the extra adornments!

 You can grab a bag of Tate+Lyle® Sugars in the sweetener aisle at your local Walmart.
 They also have a great Tate+Lyle® Organic Turbinado Raw Cane Sugar that adds a nice crunch to baked goods!
 Make sure you check out the product locator page to find it in a store near you.
-I also have more chocolate recipes you can find here.
+I also have more chocolate recipes you can find at the link in this sentence.
 Enjoy!

 - 1½ cups graham cracker crumbs